Advantages of digital wallets help them rise above card-on-file payments

 Rami Josef | senior product manager, Worldpay from FIS

-Digital wallets have been trending for years, but adoption is increasing during the COVID-19 pandemic.
+Digital wallets have been trending for years, but adoption increased during the COVID-19 pandemic.
 Worldpay from FIS® research shows that the average transaction value of a digital wallet transaction in the U.S. is 25% higher than a typical card transaction.
+Additionally, digital wallet usage grew even at the point of sale, rising over 21% in 2021.
 Globally, more than half of all e-commerce transactions are expected to be made with a digital wallet by 2023, according to Worldpay’s Global Payments Report.

 As digital wallets outpace cards in transaction acceptance rates, what can digital wallets do to improve the checkout experience as businesses look to a post-pandemic future?